In This Article

-At LifeSpa, we have two Ayurvedic cleanses to choose from.
-Our 4-day Short Home Cleanse, which is a quick detox, fat-burning reset, liver flush and digestive reset.
-We also have our 2-week Colorado Cleanse, which is a much more comprehensive digestive reset, liver, and gallbladder flush, intestinal skin restore, lymph cleanse, fat-burning reset, as well as a detox for toxic material like pesticides and heavy metals stored in fat cells.
+At LifeSpa, we have two popular Ayurvedic cleanses to choose from.
+Our 4-day Short Home Cleanse which is a gentle cleanse to reset fat-burning and digestion.
+We also have our 2-week Colorado Ayurvedic Cleanse which is a much more comprehensive digestive reset, liver & gallbladder flush, intestinal skin restoration, lymph cleanse, fat-burning reset, as well as a detox for toxic material like pesticides and heavy metals stored in fat cells.

-For more tips, listen to the Ayurveda Meets Modern Science Podcast, Episode 72: Prevent Seasonal Allergies.
+For more tips, listen in on the Ayurveda Meets Modern Science Podcast, Episode 72: Prevent Seasonal Allergies